further addition reactions image header.

 In the reaction mechanism shown above the partially positively charged hydrogen atom in the hydrogen bromide molecule acts as the electrophile, while the negatively charged bromide ion acts as a nucleophile when it attacks the intermediate carbocation.

-Hydrogen chloride, bromide and iodide are all acidic gases and will readily dissolve in water to form acidic solutions So if the reaction with alkenes is carried out in aqueous conditions rather than in the gas phase then the hydrogen ion (H+) from the acidic solution will act as the electrophile and the halide ion will act as the nucleophile and attack the intermediate carbocation to produce the halogenalkane.
+Hydrogen chloride, bromide and iodide are all acidic gases and will readily dissolve in water to form acidic solutions, so if the reaction with an alkene is carried out in aqueous conditions rather than in the gas phase then the hydrogen ion (H+) from the acidic solution will act as the electrophile and the halide ion will act as the nucleophile and attack the intermediate carbocation to produce the halogenalkane.
 The relative reactivity in these electrophilic additions reaction is HI > HBr > HCl.
 This mirrors the strengths of the acids where hydroiodic acid is a stronger acid than hydrobromic acid which in turn is a stronger acid than hydrochloric acid.

 2. Preparation of alcohols using alkenes